-Figure~\ref{fig:daily_mean_cv} reveals a number of insights.
-In particular, the data shows that a significant number (46\%) of regions have above-average carbon intensity ($> 400$ g$\cdot$CO$_2$eq/kWh) due to a high reliance on brown sources in many parts of the world.
-At the same time, many (54\%) of the regions also have below average ($< 400$ g$\cdot$CO$_2$eq/kWh) carbon intensity.
-This implies that workloads from regions that lie in the top two quadrants will benefit from spatial workload shifting by migrating workloads to cloud regions in the bottom two quadrants, and can potentially yield significant emission reductions.
+Figure \ref{fig:analysis1} reveals several insights.
+In particular, the data shows that a significant number (46\%) of regions have above-average carbon-intensity ($> 400$ g$\cdot$CO$_2$e/kWh) due to a high reliance on brown sources in many parts of the world.
+At the same time, many (54\%) of the regions also have below average ($< 400$ g$\cdot$CO$_2$e/kWh) carbon-intensity.
+This implies that workloads from regions that lie in the top two quadrants will benefit from spatial workload shifting by migrating workloads to cloud regions in the bottom two quadrants, which can potentially yield significant emission reductions.
 For example, there is a 40$\times$ difference in average CI between the highest and lowest regions.
 The figure also reveals that a majority of regions have below average CV (i.e., lie in the left half), with fewer than 43\% of the regions with above average CV.
 As we will see, the lower the CV, the less effective temporal workload shifting (\S\ref{sec:temporal}).
-Many regions with a high carbon intensity also have a low CV due to stable clean generation, e.g., from nuclear, hydro, and geothermal.
-Even for many regions in the bottom two quadrants (with below-average CI due from using clean energy), relatively few lie in the right half of the figure, with above average CV.
+Many regions with a low carbon-intensity also have a low CV due to stable, clean generation, e.g., from nuclear, hydro, and geothermal.
+Even for many regions in the bottom two quadrants (with below-average CI due to using clean energy), relatively few lie in the right half of the figure, with above-average CV.

-Thus, overall few regions will see significant benefits from temporal shifting methods.
+Thus few regions will see significant benefits from temporal shifting methods.
 Of the regions in the right half, those in the high-high quadrants will see the highest absolute reductions.
-Overall, the clustering of regions in various quadrants indicates that on a global scale, carbon intensity has a medium average magnitude, but varies widely, with a relatively low average variance.
+Overall, the clustering of regions in various quadrants indicates that global carbon-intensity has a medium average magnitude but varies widely, with a low average variance.